 3.Z.4.1.1 Trigger Events

-When the nurse synchronizes the mobile application with the server or in some cases when the nurse device is online and it is possible to send an update after each administration….
+When the nurse synchronizes the mobile application with the server or in some cases when the nurse device is online and it is possible to send an update after each administration.

 Note that given the time between an administration and the reporting, expressed in section XXXX, the trigger for submitting an administration will typically be some time after.
-This is not mandatory, since the patient may even inform about a non-administration even before the scheduled time.
+This sequence is not always existing.
+For example the patient may inform about a skipped administration even before the scheduled time.

 3.Z.4.1.2 Message Semantics

-If the medication administration is a result of an “administration request”, medicationAdministration.request must not be empty and must point to that “administration request” as specified in transaction PHARM-2 (Note: Add closed topic)
+If the medication administration is a result of an “administration request”, medicationAdministration.request shall not be empty and must point to that “administration request” as specified in transaction PHARM-2

+If any of the characteristics change from the presumed or stated in the request (e.g route is not the “official” route, or dosage differs from the prescribed dosage) then the actual elements shall be reported - they become mandatory and they convey not what was intended or default, but the actual outcome.

+If there are more medications being administered at the same time (for example, two tablets taken at the same time, or two medications in an infusion), then two medicationAdministration resource instances shall be used, with the same timing… This applies to all cases except when there is a medication representing the two medications, for example if for “mixture of product A and product B diluted in solvent C” there is a unique code that unambiguously represents that mixture, then it is correct to use the code, and in this case the mixture is considered a single medication.

+The previous consideration applies to the entirety of this document: when there is an indication that one medicationAdministration resource instance shall be issued, it should be considered that it is one medicationAdministration resource instance per medication.

+medicationAdministration.subject should be linked, not a contained resource.
+Only exceptional circumstances should require a contained patient resource, such as an emergency administration for a patient that is not known by the systems.

+medicationAdministration.Medication shall refer to a physical instance of a product and as such contain, whenever available, the lot or batch number, the expiry date, and serial number, as well as other identifiers.

+For this reason, medicationAdministration.Medication would normally be a contained resource, pointing to a specific instance of a medication, unless the medication administration request already specifies a linked medication instance resource (i.e. if the medication administration request already contains a link to a physical instance, with lot number, expiry date, etc.)

-If the medication administration is a result of a prescription, e.g. ah-doc, PRN… medicationAdministration.request must point instead to the Prescription.
+If the medication administration is a result of a prescription, e.g. ah-doc, PRN… medicationAdministration.request shall point instead to the Prescription.

-If medication is emergency/unplanned, no constraints
+If medication is emergency/unplanned, no constraints apply

-Open issue: What if the admin is consequence of an implicit order that comes from a dispense?
+Open issue: What if the administration is consequence of an implicit order that comes from a dispense?

 If admin is instantaneous (ask Julie/Hugh), medicationAdministration.effectiveDateTime is mandatory and contains the time of administration.

-If admin is continuous,
+If administration is continuous,

+At the beginning, a medicationAdministration resource instance may be issued, with

+status = “in-progress”

+period.starttime contains the time when the administration interval started

-When starting, status = in-progress, period.starttime is filled in…, period.stoptime is empty.
+period.stoptime is empty.

-There is no constraint for implementers not to implement a “parent” administration, as described below.
+Implementers may opt to include a “parent” administration, to support the case of a complex interval administration.
+This is not guaranteed or mandatory.